moraitis-alexandros/Athens-Airbnb-Data-Warehouse/README.md

-# Athens-Airbnb-Data-Warehouse
+## Athens Airbnb Data Warehouse
 I engineered a data warehouse in SQL Server utilizing Airbnb data for Athens, creating a robust pipeline to extract, clean, and transform data into a star schema for efficient querying.
 Additionally, I designed and implemented an OLAP cube to further analyze and aggregate the data, facilitating multidimensional analysis.
 These insights were then presented through Power BI visualizations, providing comprehensive analytics and actionable information.

-**Objective:**
+## Objective:
 This project aims to showcase the complete transformation process, starting from raw Airbnb data, culminating in a structured data warehouse, and the creation of insightful visualizations using Power BI, facilitated by an OLAP cube.

-**Tools Used:**
+## Tools Used:

-   *SQL Server* for data warehousing
+   **SQL Server** for data warehousing

-  *MS Visual Studio* for building the ETL pipeline
+  **MS Visual Studio** for building the ETL pipeline

-   *Power BI* for visualization and reporting
+  **OLAP Cube** integration for enhanced multidimensional analysis

-   *OLAP Cube* integration for enhanced multidimensional analysis
+  **Power BI** for visualization and reporting

-**Key Highlights:**
+## Key Highlights:

-*Feature Engineering:* During the process, I conducted feature engineering to enhance the dataset, crafting new attributes that enriched the analytical potential of the stored data.
+**Feature Engineering:** During the process, I conducted feature engineering to enhance the dataset, crafting new attributes that enriched the analytical potential of the stored data.

-*Slowly Changing Dimensions (SCD):* Addressing the complexities of evolving data, I implemented SCD techniques, utilizing flagging mechanisms to handle changes effectively within the warehouse's dimensional structure.
+**Slowly Changing Dimensions (SCD):** Addressing the complexities of evolving data, I implemented SCD techniques, utilizing flagging mechanisms to handle changes effectively within the warehouse's dimensional structure.

-*Date Dimension Creation:* To ensure seamless data manipulation, I devised a date dimension generation mechanism employing looping strategies, facilitating comprehensive temporal analysis within the warehouse.
+**Date Dimension Creation:** To ensure seamless data manipulation, I devised a date dimension generation mechanism employing looping strategies, facilitating comprehensive temporal analysis within the warehouse.

-*For further detailed insights into the feature engineering, SCD handling, date dimension creation, interested readers are encouraged to refer to the details presented at the end of this report.*
+*For further detailed insights into the feature engineering, SCD handling, date dimension creation, interested readers are encouraged to refer to the in-depth insights presented at the end of this report.*

 ## Project Overview:
 1. **Data Acquisition:**